cdoublev/css/doc/parse/value-definition.md

 ## Extracting and curating CSS value definitions

-The CSS value definitions are extracted by [`@webref/css`](https://github.com/w3c/webref) from CSS specifications, and then produced in these files:
+The CSS value definitions are extracted by [`w3c/reffy`](https://github.com/w3c/reffy) from CSS specifications, and then written to these files:

   - /lib/descriptors/definitions.js
   - /lib/properties/definitions.js
   - /lib/values/definitions.js

+Rules are manually defined in lib/rules/definitions.js.

-Some definitions cannot be extracted by `@webref/css`, are written in prose, or the same CSS value can be defined in different specifications, sometimes with different definitions, for different reasons:
+Some definitions cannot be extracted by `w3c/reffy`, are written in prose, or the same CSS value can be defined in different specifications, sometimes with different definitions, for different reasons:

   - a specification is partially or entirely superseded by one or more specifications
   - a definition is duplicated instead of linking to a definition from an authoritative specification